centrumholdings/cthulhubot/doc/builddata.rst

 * status: string representation of builder status.
 * master_id: Primary key of Buildmaster.
 Used as a verification and cross-reference to configuration data store.
 * name: String representing arbitrary builder name.
-CthulhuBot is giving it as ProjectClient.get_identifier().
+CthulhuBot is giving it as Assignment.get_identifier().

 ^^^^^^^^^^^^^^^